dsliesarenko/Bookify/README.md

-Small project for learning Clean Architecture with reach domain models
+Small project for learning Clean Architecture with rich domain models